-These easy fish tacos are made with grilled or seared white fish, seasoned with chili powder and lime, and served with a quick spicy yogurt sauce!
+These easy cilantro lime fish tacos are made with broiled chili-lime white fish, fresh cilantro, sliced avocado and a quick yogurt sauce!

 Guys, I love fish tacos.

-Everytime we try a new Mexican restaurant, my eyes scan the menu looking for the seafood section.
+In the past, when we’d try a new Mexican restaurant, my eyes would immediately scan the menu looking for the seafood section.